Master of Science in Nursing: Nurse Educator Specialization

 • An English language proficiency test if the student’s academic background is not in English

-• Evidence of an unencumbered, unexpired nursing license from one of the following states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, or New York
+• Evidence of an unencumbered, unexpired nursing license from one of the following states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, New York, South Carolina, or Pennsylvania.

 MSN Nurse Education Specialty Track -- Traditional Entry